nushell/rfcs/README.md

   - [Opening](#nushell-rfcs)
   - [Table of Contents]
-  - [When you need to follow this process]
+  - [When you should follow this process]
   - [Before creating an RFC]
   - [What the process is]
   - [The RFC life-cycle]